sonjaove/progg-and-DS-from-IITM/TDS_notes/data_sourcing/data_sourcing.md

         else:
             print(f'Failed to retrieve the page.
 Status code: {response.status_code}')
 ```
+---

 # Methods of getting data

-1. **Download** the data.
+1. ***Download*** the data.

-2. **Query** the data from somewhere, i.e the process of requesting specific information from a database or dataset via a query language or an API or is available via a library.
+2. ***Query*** the data from somewhere, i.e the process of requesting specific information from a database or dataset via a query language or an API or is available via a library.

-3. **Scrape** it from somehwere (brute froce only done when above 2 methods fail) i.e It's not directly available in a convenient form that you can query or download,  It's available on a PDF file.
-It's available in a Word document.
-It's available on an Excel file.
+3. ***Scrape*** it from somehwere (brute froce only done when above 2 methods fail) i.e It's not directly available in a convenient form that you can query or download,  It's available on a PDF file, It's available in a Word document, It's available on an Excel file.
 It's kind of structured, but you will have to figure out that structure and extract it from there.
+---

 # Scrapping data with :-